android-password-store/docs/docs/users/index.md

 - [Importing from other password managers] : How to migrate to `pass`
 - [Invalid GPG key ID] : Why this error happens and how you can fix it
 - [Release channels] : Different ways to get prebuilt binaries of APS
+- [Reporting bugs] : Helpful information on how to craft good bug reports

 [Autofill]: autofill
 [build types]: build-types